wilsonify/wilsonify.github.io/content/recipes/SOCAL GOURMET CARROT DOGS183.md

 # instructions
 1 Make the carrot dogs and pesto.
 2 To assemble a dog, smear some pesto on the inside of a bun, lay down a couple slices of avocado and jalapeño, and top the damn thing off with some salsa.
 Add more pesto if you are feeling extra fancy.
-Yeah we know this sounds fucked up, but you’ll love this shit.
+Yeah we know this sounds  ed up, but you’ll love this   .
 We swear.

 # modifications

-The salsa in our first book is the shit, just sayin’.
+The salsa in our first book is the   , just sayin’.